usaid-cs/yesterday-i-learned/random.md

 - Lightyear to meter conversion is easy, if you know a lightyear is 9.461E15 meters, and then you just approximate it as 1E16 meters.
 - Stock price doesn't mean anything (as long as you can afford at least one share).
 Buying 100 cheap shares worth $5 each that goes up by 1% is going to be $505.
 Buying 1 share of $500 that goes up by 1% is also going to be $505.
 - The ["ECB (electronic code book) mode"](https://crypto.stackexchange.com/questions/225/should-i-use-ecb-or-cbc-encryption-mode-for-my-block-cipher) encrypts data block by block.
 [It is insecure.](https://littlemaninmyhead.wordpress.com/2017/04/22/top-10-developer-crypto-mistakes/) Stop using it wherever you know it exists.
 CBC (cipher block chaining) mode makes you XOR the next block with the previous block's ciphertext first, making it safer.
 - If you buy a share of every stock out there in an exchange, you effectively track an index.
 If you buy a share from only the non-half-arsed stocks in an exchange, you effectively beat an index.
-If you go on and buy a share from only the stocks that consistently stay on or above average, which isn't hard to spot to be honest (say Apple or Adobe), then you effectively beat an index.
+If you go on and buy a share from only the stocks that consistently stay on or above average, which isn't hard to spot to be honest (say Apple or Adobe), then you easily beat an index.
 That is why index funds often outperform the indices that they track, but never by much.
 - Colombia the country is spelled with an O. [Everything else](https://en.wikipedia.org/wiki/Columbia) is spelled Columbia with a U.
 - Those hip, "tub-looking" bathtubs are a bitch to clean, say Redditors.
 - [Travel bidets](https://www.amazon.ca/Brondell-GS-70-GoSpa-Travel-Bidet/dp/B008CSDKSQ) are squirt bottles, essentially.